Chocolate Puff Pastry Turnovers

 There’s something about sitting in a coffee shop or bakery with a hot coffee or tea and a flaky Pain au Chocolat that makes mornings feel luxurious.

-This easy Chocolate Puff Pastry recipe can help you bring the bakery experience home without having to get out of your pajamas!
+These easy Chocolate Puff Pastry Turnovers can help you bring the bakery experience home without having to get out of your pajamas!

 Store-bought puff pastry makes these flaky pastries filled with rich, melty chocolate delightfully simple to whip up.
+(Don’t miss my chocolate & cheese variation.
+Details below!)
 They make a perfect addition to a holiday breakfast or brunch menu or a wonderful treat to package up and bring to a friend.

 Satisfy your sweet tooth and start your morning off on a delicious note!